alex-esc/dr-dev/README.md

 To contribute to our site you must take a few thing in mind:

-* All changes and contributions must be done on _this repository_ and **never on the main repo**, to contibute you must fork this repository and make a pull request when you are ready to publish.
+* All changes and contributions must be done on [_this repository_][dr-dev] and **never on the main repo**, to contibute you must fork this repository and make a pull request when you are ready to publish.
 * Familiarize yourself with our work, read our blog or contact us for guidance.
 * We use Markdown to format all of our written content, please familiarize with GitHub flavored Markdown, you can find a [tutorial here](https://commonmark.org/help/tutorial/).
 * Our website has a light version, all contributions must be compatible with both versions, learn more about how to adapt your content to the light version.